 Quite often, entrepreneurs ask their development partner to create a silver bullet without specifying any details about their application.
 When web app developers finish and present their solution, the startup owner boils over and begins criticizing all the web app sides.
 Thus, it leads to spending extra time, effort, and funds.

 Do you know what product you need to build, and you want a technical partner to develop it in accordance with specified details?
 Provide a contractor with a deep technical specification.
+Our extensive experience (Codica was recently named one of top web development companies ) proves that the more detailed you get with the requirements, the more detailed and correct cost estimation you will get.

 At least, you should explain your preferences by giving an example of a similar application.
 Ideally, you can specify everything possible and even provide designed app screens if any.
 Otherwise, if you think some specification is completely clear for web application developers without explaining the details, you will most likely get a product not satisfying your needs.